+IV.
 Course Goals and Objectives

 This course is designed to incorporate the student-centered pedagogy known as Problem-based learning (PBL).
-This is an approach in which students learn about a subject by working in groups to solve openended problems.
-Students will learn about core Animal Behavior theories and apply them to different case studies.
-PBL will be employed in small Module-specific assignments as well as larger, longer-term groups.
+PBL is a student-centered approach in which students learn about a subject by working in groups to solve open-ended problems.
+This problem is what drives the motivation and the learning.
+You will learn about core Animal Behavior theories and apply them to different case studies.
+PBL will be employed in small Module-specific assignments as well as larger ones that are more cohesive.

-The course focuses on the comparative evolutionary and biological study of animal behavior.
-You will study non-human and human animal behavior in an evolutionary framework.
+The course content is about the comparative evolutionary and biological study of animal behavior and the scientific method.
+You will study non-human and human animal behavior in the conceptual framework of evolution by natural selection.
+We consider this powerful unifying concept - What is it?
+How does it work? - and how it operates from DNA to populations.
+You will study the behavior of mammals, invertebrates, fishes and birds.
 We will consider each behavior from the perspective of genetics, phylogeny, development, neurology, endocrinology, and learning.
-How do those processes influence behavior?
-You will accomplish this with readings, discussions, and writing assignments.
+How do those influence behavior?
+This course should be an integration (dot connecting) of all you have learned so far, with the new concepts and material of this course.
+You will accomplish this with readings, discussions, and writing multiple brief and a single lengthier assignment.
+Course emphasis is on conceptual understanding and synthesis with deep mastery of content, shown by being able to put concepts into your own words and apply them to new situations.

-By the end of this course, students should be able to:
+By the end of this course, you should be able to:

-- Distinguish between the four types of questions that may be asked about animal behavior, and formulate hypotheses of each type to explain a given behavior. - Explain how behavioral hypotheses are formulated, the procedures used to test them, and the types of data that can be collected. - Understand some of the mechanisms underlying animal behavior. - Understand the role of natural and sexual selection in the evolution of behavior.
+• Distinguish between the four types of questions that may be asked about animal behavior, and formulate hypotheses of each type to explain a given behavior.

+- Explain how behavioral hypotheses are formulated, the procedures used to test them, and the types of data that can be collected. - Understand some of the mechanisms involved in the production of a behavior by an animal. - Understand the role of natural and sexual selection in the evolution of behavior. - Explain how these principles can be used to understand human behavior.